 -Letha Clair Robertson 10.1.03

-Image credit: John Singleton Copley, Self-Portrait, about 1780–1784, oil on canvas, Courtesy of the National Portrait Gallery, Smithsonian Institution, Gift of the Morris and Gwendolyn Cafritz Foundation with matching funds from the Smithsonian Institution; Frame conserved with funds from the Smithsonian Women's Committee, NPG.77.22, CC0
+Image credit: John Singleton Copley, Self-Portrait, about 1780–1784, oil on canvas, National Portrait Gallery, Smithsonian Institution; gift of the Morris and Gwendolyn Cafritz Foundation with matching funds from the Smithsonian Institution; frame conserved with funds from the Smithsonian Women's Committee, NPG.77.22, Photograph courtesy of the National Portrait Gallery, Smithsonian Institution, CC0